ULHPC/tutorials/advanced/Bioinformatics/README.md

 We notice here that we are running `mdrun_mpi` in parallel with mpirun on 12 cores, and we explicitly export the OMP_NUM_THREADS variable to any remote node such that only one thread per MPI process will be created.

+**Question: What will happen if we do not set the number of OpenMP threads to 1?**

-GROMACS has many parallelization options and several things can be tuned to give you better performance depending on your workflow, see the references in the last section of this tutorial.
+GROMACS has many parallelization options and several parameters can be tuned to give you better performance depending on your workflow, see the references in the last section of this tutorial.

 The used input corresponds to the [Ribonuclease S-peptide](http://manual.gromacs.org/online/speptide.html) example, which has been changed to perform 50k steps in the Molecular Dynamics run with position restraints on the peptide.